30 Oct 2025

 The more I give myself self compassion, but also give compassion to those around me, and it makes it easier to operate in the world.

-Therapy such as CBT can feed the cycle of OCD, says Sarah, as it provides reassurance.
+For some, therapy such as CBT can inadvertently feed the cycle of OCD, as it provides reassurance.

 “To be able to work with someone who is trained to not give me reassurance, to not let me avoid and not let me do compulsions was life changing.”